 The Man Behind the Brand

 While MrBeast might live and breathe his work, there's still a person behind the persona.
-After dating Maddy Spidell from 2019 to 2022, he's now engaged to Thea Booysen, announcing their engagement on Christmas Day 2024.
-Balancing this relationship with his workaholic tendencies presents a new challenge for someone who admits to working until burnout.
+After dating Maddy Spidell from 2019 to 2022, he began a relationship with Thea Booysen in 2022.
+On Christmas Day 2024, he proposed.

 What Are MrBeast's Future Plans?